 The JSF was founded in 1985.
 Formally known as ILTSE, in 2013 the program’s name was changed to JSF.

-There are a generous variety of activities offered to students of the JSF such as hiking, canoeing, swimming, whitewater rafting, barbecues, and trips to NYC.
+There are a generous variety of activities offered to students of the JSF such as hiking, , swimming, whitewater rafting, barbecues, etc.

 No. You do not have to be observant, but students are asked to adhere to certain standards while attending the program.
 These include consistent attendance of all classes, (including prayer), men wearing a Kippah (skull cap) in public, and public observance of Shabbat.
 Details are provided in the Program Guidelines.